By Leslie Napolitano, artist of the Tree of Courage, whose grandson died from NEC

 We were honored when they let us know the Tree of Courage would be hung prominently in the PICU next to the Wall of Courage, a display with dozens of children’s photos who have spent time in the PICU over the years.
 While the Tree of Courage was inspired by Micah’s smile, our family’s love, and his care team’s dedication, the painting is for every family and provider who have persevered through unfathomable heartache and created something beautiful in its aftermath.

-Tree of Courage canvas prints and note cards are available on Etsy.
-All proceeds support the NEC Society’s mission of improving outcomes for medically fragile babies at risk of necrotizing enterocolitis.
+Tree of Courage canvas prints and note cards are available on Etsy and in the NEC Society’s online shop.
+All proceeds support the NEC Society’s vision of building a world without necrotizing enterocolitis.